Ty-R/discord-item-catalogue/README.md

 Some things to note:

-* Search is partial; "book" would return any listings with book in the name
+* Search is partial; "book" would return listings with "book" anywhere in the name
 * Search is capped at 10 by default but can be changed in the config

 ### Modfying a listing